alexrobertsonuk/ga4-for-content-designers/docs/search-behaviour.md

 - [What search terms are leading users to a specific page?](search-behaviour?id=what-search-terms-are-leading-users-to-a-specific-page)

 ## Using these explorations
-This section focuses on internal site search behaviour: searches performed within your own site or service.
+These explorations focus on searches conducted within your own site or service, where an internal search function exists.

-GA4 does not show the search terms users typed into external search engines such as Google.
-These queries are not shared with GA4.
-To analyse search engine queries, you will need access to Google Search Console or a similar tool.
+GA4 does not capture external search terms from referrers like Google.
+To analyse search engine queries, you'll need access to Google Search Console or a similar tool.

-If your site includes an internal search function, GA4 can record search activity when the page URL contains a query parameter from GA4's default list, which includes "q", "s", "search", "query", and "keyword".
-If your site uses a different parameter, it can be added in the property settings.
+If your site includes an internal search function, GA4 can record search activity when the page URL contains a query parameter from GA4's default list, which includes "q", "s", "search", "query", and "keyword" (such as www.example.com/?q=search+term).
+If your site uses a different parameter, it can be added in the property admin settings.

-When a user performs a search, GA4 records a "view_search_results" event against the search results page — not the page where the search was initiated.
-This event is triggered by the presence of a search parameter in the URL, so it may occasionally include visits to search results pages that were not initiated by a user typing a query — for example, a user following a direct link to a search results page.
+When a user conducts a search, GA4 records a "view_search_results" event against the search results page — not the page where the search was initiated.
+Since this event is triggered by the presence of a search parameter in the URL, it may occasionally include visits to search results pages that were not initiated by a user typing a query — for example, a user following a direct link to a search results page.

-The "Page path and screen class" dimension shows the search results page itself.
+For this "view_search_results" event, the "Page path and screen class" dimension will show the search results page itself.
 To understand where the search was initiated, use the "Page referrer" dimension.
-This shows the page the user was viewing immediately before the search results page loaded.

-If no search data appears to be available, even when using a broad date range, check that search tracking is enabled:
+If no search data appears to be available, even when using a wide date range, check that search tracking is enabled:

-1. Go to Admin.
+1. Go to "Admin".
-2. Select Data collection and modification.
+2. Select "Data collection and modification".
-3. Select Data streams.
+3. Select "Data streams".
 4. Select your website stream.
-5. Check that 'Enhanced measurement' contains 'Site search'.
+5. Check that "Enhanced measurement" contains "Site search".

 If search tracking is not enabled, contact the property administrator.